draggsconnor/BlipKit/manual/waveforms.md

 BKTrackSetPtr (& track, BK_WAVEFORM, & waveform);
 {% endhighlight %}

-`BKDataNormalize` is used to expand the phases to their maximum values between `BK_MAX_VOLUME` and `-BK_MAX_VOLUME`, respectively.
-Otherwise, the waveform is not audible or the volume range can't be used completely.
+`BKDataNormalize` is used to expand the amplitudes to their maximum values of `BK_MAX_VOLUME` and `-BK_MAX_VOLUME`, respectively.
+Otherwise the waveform is not audible or the volume range cannot be used completely.

-Of course, the phases could already be defined with the maximum values, but in this case it's more readable.
+Of course, the phases could already be declared with their maximum amplitudes; this is only for readability.

-## Unsetting waveforms
+## Unsetting Waveforms

-A waveform can't be unset from a track, instead it has to be set to another one.
+A waveform cannot be unset from a track, instead it has to be set to another one.
 This could be another custom waveform or a default one:

 {% highlight c %}
 // Set a default waveform again